mjpritchard/test-decap-help/content/docs/software-on-jasmin/software-overview.md

 There are numerous tools for transferring data to/from JASMIN.
 Please consult the [Data Transfer Tools page]({{< ref "data-transfer-tools" >}}) for details.

-### Data migration (disk, tape, object store etc): Joint-storage Data
+### Data migration disk/tape
-Migration App (JDMA)

-The Joint-storage Data Migration App, or JDMA, is a flexible tool for managing large migrations of data between a range of storage media.
+The Joint Data Migration App, or JDMA, is a flexible tool for managing large migrations of data between a range of storage media.
 On JASMIN, it can be used for migrating data to/from tape, disk and object-store.
 See more details on the [JDMA page]({{< ref "jdma" >}}).